-- A very good tradeoff in performance and amount of resources used. - A less accurate but fast rollout policy is used with MCTS so that the tree search part can augment correctness rate. - ▶ Need to do lots of simulations so each cannot take too much time. - Use a slow but more accurate policy for tasks such as expansion that do not need to carry out many times. - Use reinforcement learning in obtaining a value network to replace the role of designing complicated evaluating functions. - Now is the way to go for computer Go! - Performance is extremely well and is generally considered to be over human champion. - Lots of legacy teams such as Zen and Crazystone are embracing CNN. - New teams such as Darkforest, developed by Facebook, are catching up. - This approach can be used in many applications such as medical informatic which includes medical image and signal reading. - Anything that is pattern related and has lots of data collected with expert annotations.
+- A very good tradeoff in performance and amount of resources used. - A less accurate but fast rollout policy is used with MCTS so that in the tree search part the correctness rate can be increased.

+▷ Need to do lots of simulations so each cannot take too much time.

+- Use a slow but more accurate policy for tasks such as expansion that do not need to carry out many times. - Use reinforcement learning in obtaining a value network to replace the role of designing complicated evaluating functions. - Now is the way to go for computer Go! - Performance is extremely well and is generally considered to be over human champion. - Lots of legacy teams such as Zen and Crazystone are embracing ANN. - New teams such as Darkforest developed by Facebook, Fine Art developed by Tencent, and CGI developed by NCTU Taiwan, are catching up. - ▷ Darkforest has turned open sourced in 2016.